oomol-lab/pdf-craft/README.md

 from pdf_craft import PDFPageExtractor, MarkDownWriter

 extractor = PDFPageExtractor(
-  device="cpu", # If you want to use CUDA, please change to device="cuda:0" format. model_dir_path="/path/to/model/dir/path", # The folder address where the AI ​​model is downloaded and installed ) with MarkDownWriter(markdown_path, "images", "utf-8") as md:
+  device="cpu", # If you want to use CUDA, please change to device="cuda" format. model_dir_path="/path/to/model/dir/path", # The folder address where the AI ​​model is downloaded and installed ) with MarkDownWriter(markdown_path, "images", "utf-8") as md: